agaase/msdv-thesis/README.md

 - Field of movement - urban traffic is more than just the share of people coming in and out during their office hours.
 Analysis of areas which take more time to travel could give an indicaton to the type of travel happening.
 - Bottleneck  - When we do analysis at a micro level, trying to understand if there's an extreme variation at different distances we could identify bottlenecks.

-The coming sections explain in details the approach towards buildings this kind of visualization and how the correlations can be possible.

 ## Mocks
 CLICK TO OPEN
 [![IMAGE](https://raw.githubusercontent.com/agaase/msdv-thesis/master/visualization/mocks2/1.png)](https://marvelapp.com/1jf6f5f)